golang/geo/README.md

 **In Progress** Files that have some work done, but are probably not complete enough for general use in production code.

+*   CellIndex - A queryable index of CellIDs.
 *   Polygon - Polygons with multiple loops are supported.
 It fully implements Shape and Region, but it's missing most other methods.
 (Area, Centroid, Distance, Projection, Intersection, Union, Contains, Normalized, etc.)